The Benefits Of Sex Addiction Therapy

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Many people living with sex addiction may experience trouble controlling their sexual thoughts, behaviors, or urges.
-Sex addiction may occur when a person uses sex compulsively or dependently, regardless of the potentially harmful consequences.
-While this behavior might harm relationships, family members, or lead to significant adverse effects in multiple areas of your life, counseling can teach you coping skills and help you identify and work through the underlying causes.
+Sex addiction may occur when a person uses sex compulsively or dependently, regardless of the potentially harmful consequences, like addiction.
+While sex addiction might harm relationships, family members, or lead to significant adverse effects in multiple areas of your life, therapy can teach you coping skills and help you identify and work through the underlying causes.

 iStock/SDI Productions